Collectivity of $J/\psi$ Mesons in Heavy-Ion Collisions

-We obtain our final results for the inclusive $J/\psi$ $R_{\rm AA}$ in Pb-Pb(5\,TeV) collision by adding the direct-suppressed and RRM components including their feeddown contributions as well as the non-prompt part from transported $b$ quarks, in the numerator and divide by the denominator as described following Eq.~({\ref{raa}).
-The elliptic flow, $v_2(p_T)$, is obtained by a weighted sum of the $v_2$ contributions of the individual components.
-The theoretical error bands represent the 15-25\% shadowing effect on the $p_T$-dependent input distributions of primordial $J/\psi$ and $c$-quarks.
+{\it Inclusive $J/\psi$}.-- The final results for the inclusive $J/\psi$ $R_{\rm AA}(p_T)$ in 5.02\,TeV Pb-Pb collisions follow by adding the direct-suppressed and RRM components including their feeddown contributions as well as the non-prompt part from transported $b$ quarks, in the numerator and dividing by the denominator as described following Eq.~({\ref{raa}).
+The $v_2(p_T)$ is obtained by a weighted sum of the individual components.
+The theoretical error bands represent the 15-25\% shadowing effect on the $p_T$-dependent input distributions of primordial $J/\psi$'s and $c$-quarks.
 We find a rather good description of the ALICE data for both $R_{\rm AA}$ and $v_2$, cf.~Fig.~\ref{fig_RAA-v2}, thus resolving the disagreement with previous transport model results.
-At intermediate $p_T$, the main effect is from the extended reach of the regeneration component due to the harder off-equilibrium charm-quark spectra, which significantly exceed previously employed blastwave spectra and thus figure with a larger weight than before, especially in the inclusive $v_2$.
-It is also gratifying to see that the spatial dependence of the transported spectra, where the higher-momentum charm quarks tend to be more concentrated in the outer regions of the fireball, play a non-negligible role.
+At intermediate $p_T$, the harder off-equilibrium $c$-quark spectra (as well as SMC effects) much extend the reach of the regeneration component, significantly exceeding previously employed blastwave spectra.
+While the net increase in the $R_{\rm AA}$ around $p_T\simeq4$\,GeV is moderate, its regeneration fraction is much enhanced which, in turn, is the key effect in increasing the inclusive $v_2$.
 In addition, the considerable increase in the primordial $v_2$ at high $p_T$, from $\sim$3 to $\sim$5\%, is quite relevant for $p_T\gsim 5$\,GeV.
-To illustrate the uncertainty of the regeneration temperature window, we also show results for a 20\% reduced longitudinal proper time for the transport $c$-quark spectra ($\tau_f=4.2$\,fm/$c$), shown by the dashed lines in Fig.~\ref{fig_RAA-v2} (with a 15\% integrated shadowing, to be compared to the upper edges of the bands for $\tau_f=5.2$\,fm/$c$).
-The $R_{\rm AA}$ is rather little affected by this change (mostly via a small enhancement at low $p_T$), but the $v_2$ is reduced by up to 15-20\%.
-This is rather appreciable and may be used in future analysis to more precisely constrain the regeneration window.
-Since in our present treatment the regeneration temperatures represent {\em average} values, an explicit account of the time dependence of the $c$-quark phase space distributions, in connection with the underlying $T$-dependent dissociation rates and melting temperatures, will be in order.
+We illustrate the uncertainty of the regeneration temperature window by a 20\% reduction of the longitudinal proper time for the transported $c$-quark spectra ($\tau_f=4.2$\,fm/$c$), cf.~the dashed lines in Fig.~\ref{fig_RAA-v2} (with a 15\% integrated shadowing, to be compared to the upper edges of the bands for $\tau_f=5.2$\,fm/$c$).
+The $R_{\rm AA}$ is little affected by this change (mostly via a small enhancement at low $p_T$), but the $v_2$ is reduced by up to 15-20\%.
+This is appreciable and may be used in future analysis to more precisely constrain the regeneration window.
+Since in our present treatment the regeneration temperatures represent {\em average} values, an explicit account of the time dependence of the $c$-quark phase space distributions, in connection with the underlying $T$-dependent dissociation rates and melting temperatures of different $\Psi$ states, will be in order.